 Climate change is happening.
-And it's happening at an accelerating pace - faster than the original projections calculated.
+And it is happening in ever faster steps - faster than the original forecasts calculated.

-By 2020, average global warming was 1°C. In Austria, the average temperature has risen by around 2°C since 1880.
-These measurements show that the Alpine region and thus also the Tyrolean capital will have to reckon with about twice the warming than the global average.
+By 2020, the average global warming was 1°C. In Austria, the average temperature has risen by around 2°C since 1880.
+These measurements show that the Alpine region, and therefore also the Tyrolean capital, can expect around twice as much warming as the global average.

-The warming trend - on this scale and at this speed - is clearly noticeable for all residents of the city of Innsbruck.
-This was especially evident in the summer of 2022: The number of heat days and the intensity of heat periods increases noticeably and a seasonal shift of the occurrence of the 1st heat days is clearly visible.
+The trend towards warming - to this extent and at this speed - is clearly noticeable for all residents of the city of Innsbruck.
+This was particularly evident in the summer of 2022: The number of hot days and the intensity of hot spells is noticeably increasing and a seasonal shift in the occurrence of 1st hot days is clearly recognizable.

-in 2020 , a survey of Innsbruck's climate and an overview of urban climate modeling with a focus on heat stress was carried out in cooperation with the
+in 2020 , a survey of Innsbruck's climate and an overview of urban climate modeling with a focus on heat stress was carried out in collaboration with the

-In addition to heat, drought, heavy rainfall events and extreme wind phenomena are also increasingly affecting cities.
+In addition to heat, cities are also increasingly affected by drought, heavy rainfall and extreme wind phenomena.

 Urban climate analysis Innsbruck 2022